P829060/MIST_Technical_Taskphase/README.md

 [Here is the challenge Link](https://www.root-me.org/en/Challenges/Web-Server/HTTP-User-agent)

 ### Solving
+A user-agent is the software, like a web browser, that a user employs to access the internet and receive content.
+When you request a webpage, your user-agent sends a "user-agent string" (a message) to the server, identifying the browser type, operating system, and other details.
+The server uses this information to deliver content formatted specifically for your device and software.<br><br>
-You just change User-agent to admin here in the header of it.
+You just change User-agent to admin here in the header of it (because he is dumb apparently).
 After it, just send the request, the response shows the passoword.
 Pretty straight forward.
 ![Before Sending the Request](https://github.com/P829060/LinuxLuminariumAndBanditImages/blob/94a438ee34d47bc4c805601ece7f6424ae21846d/user%20agent-1.png) <br><br>
 ![After editing User-Agent and then sending the Request, receiving it's response as well](https://github.com/P829060/LinuxLuminariumAndBanditImages/blob/94a438ee34d47bc4c805601ece7f6424ae21846d/user%20agent-2.png)
 <br><br>